davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="language-global-namespace"></a>Global Namespace
 In JavaScript everything belongs to a containing object apart from the `global namespace` (or `global scope`).

-If you declare free-standing variables or functions, that are not contained within anything else, they will then belong to the global namespace.
+If you declare free-standing variables or functions, that are not contained within anything else, either a function or an object definition of some sort, they will then belong to the global namespace.
 This means that they are publicly available from anywhere in your code This lack of encapsulation is generally a very bad practice.

 In browser programming the global namespace is the **window** object.
 Any free-standing variables (functions are variables) you declare will be **directly** contained within the window object.
 Since all your JavaScript code is automatically nested within the window object those free-standing variables will be available everywhere in the code.
 Declaring variables in this manner is known as *polluting the global namespace*.
 Also, these variables will only go out of scope and be destroyed when the window object itself is destroyed.

 If you just refer to a global variable that has not been declared using `var` (strict mode will be explained later) it would actually become a property of the window object.

-Running this example in [JSFiddle](https://jsfiddle.net/) below highlights how not declaring `freeStandingVariable` using the `var` keyword means that it becomes a property of the `window` object.
+The code below highlights how declaring `freeStandingVariable` within the global namespace means that it becomes a property of the `window` object.
 Also, here, the `this` keyword refers to the global namespace.
+Using the console in the F12 browser developer tools, first paste the first line to set the variable.
+Pasting and running either the second or third line will show that you did not just declare a `variable`, you actually defined a property of the global object.

-	freeStandingVariable = 666;
+	var freeStandingVariable = 666;
-	console.log(window.freeStandingVariable);
-	console.log(this.freeStandingVariable);

-If you had used `var freeStandingVariable = 666;` it would have become a "private variable" of the global namespace, which is, in effect, the very opposite of private.
-Whereas this is better than the example, it is still nasty.

-MUCH OF THIS STUFF CAN BE EXPLAINED IN LATER SECTIONS

-The `global namespace` (or `global scope`) refers to the **object** to which those free-standing variables are attached as properties.
-NEED AMENDING for VAR
-In browser development that object is the `window` object Variables declared in the GN will not go out of scope until the GN and will therefore not be destroyed.
-Declaring more than a few ... is referred to a s polluting the global namespace. is very bad practice and can lead to  "hard to debug" errors caused by unintentional side effects.

-"use strict" BUT EVEN MORE SO:
-* Modules or classes - never have free-standing variables and functions
+	window.freeStandingVariable;
+	this.freeStandingVariable;

 ### <a name="language-variables"></a>Variables
 Variables are declared in JavaScript using the `var` keyword.